Lab 6

 In this lab exercise you will learn how rotary encoders work and how the performance of the program can be improved by using interrupts rather than polling to monitor the inputs from the encoder.

-The encoder will be used to control the incrementing and decrementing of a signed variable and the value of that variable will be displayed on the LCD shield.
+The encoder will be used to control the incrementing and decrementing of a number that will be displayed on the LCD.
+The value of that number determines how long the program will take to play a sequence of 25 tones on the buzzer.
 Turning the encoder in one direction increments the count, turning in the opposite direction decrements it.
-Each time the displayed value is a multiple of 8, a brief tone will be generated by a buzzer on the breadboard.
+The number on the LCD is the time it will take to play the sequence in tenth of seconds.

 For a copy of the Lab 6 grading sheet, click here